sublinks/sublinks-frontend/CONTRIBUTING.md

 ## Intro

 We're currently _very_ early in the development stages of the Sublinks frontend.
-Therefore there aren't too many guidelines yet.
+Therefore there aren't too many hard guidelines yet.
 However, as you can see below there are some that we would appreciate you to consider before and while you contribute to this project.

 As with most things you'll read about in this document, even these guidelines are up for discussion.
 If you believe anything should be changed please feel free to create a pull request and let us know what and why.
 Same thing applies if you want to add or stricten/loosen a guideline.